hack-along/EquinoxUnconf/content/blocks/intro.md

 Unconferences are loosely structured and coordinated by participants who abide by the law of two feet; go wherever you find value or better, create some!
 Our themes are open in ethos and non-prescribed, anyone can get involved in ways of their own choosing.
 This is a participatory meeting of hands, heads, and hearts in an open space to build collective capacity and common potential.

-</br><strong class="prose lg:prose-xl"> We are practicing self-organisation where no-one and everyone is a facilitator. </br> Please self-facillitate and join us this Equinox in a game of artful participation! </strong>
+</br><strong class="prose lg:prose-xl"> We are practicing self-organisation where no-one and everyone is a facilitator. </br> Please self-facilitate and join us this Equinox in a game of artful participation! </strong>